Compact Dynamical Foliations: Compact Foliations

-\begin{corollary} Assume that $f$\ is a dynamically coherent partially hyperbolic diffeomorphism with compact center foliation and such that for every periodic center leaf $L$\ the submanifolds $\Ws{L}$\ and $\Wu{L}$\ are complete.
+\begin{corollary} Let $f$\ as in the previous Proposition and assume that for every periodic center leaf $L$ the submanifolds $\Ws{L}$\ and $\Wu{L}$\ are complete.
 Then the same is true for every center leaf (i.e. the center foliation is complete). \end{corollary}